Planning a Successful Webcast:

 Make it your goal to interact with your attendees before during and after the event.
 Here are a few ideas to make that happen:

-- Before the Webcast: Ask attendees to submit questions that they want answered or any other ideas they’re hoping to see covered in your presentation.
+- Before the Webcast: Ask attendees to submit questions that they want to be answered or any other ideas they’re hoping to see covered in your presentation.

 - After the Webcast: Include the recording in a blog post and ask viewers to post any follow-up questions that you can reply to or cover in a future webcast.